An explicit algorithm for the Higman Embedding Theorem: Introduction

 An approach reflecting Aanderaa's proof \cite{Aanderaa} has been included by Rotman in Chapter~12 of \cite{Rotman}.
 It applies the auxiliary constructions interpreting Turing machines via semigroups with specific generators, and also uses the Boone-Britton group \cite{Boone Certain simple unsolvable problems, Britton The word problem}.
 Group diagrams allow \cite{Rotman} to shorten the proof of \cite{Aanderaa}.

-Besides the above named two well known textbooks \cite{Lyndon Schupp, Rotman}, other proofs can be found in the literature, such as:
+Besides the above named two well known textbooks \cite{Lyndon Schupp, Rotman}, other important proofs can be found in the literature, such as:

+The proof of Higman's theorem can be very much simplified using the S-machines, see \cite{BORS2002}.
+While the main construction developed by Birget, Ol'shanskii, Rips, and Sapir is difficult to build, its complexity stems from the paper's additional goals.
+Dropping from \cite{BORS2002} everything used to estimate the isoperimetric function, it is possible to get a far briefer argumentation for existence of Higman's embedding.

+An even simpler proof can be obtained from the work of Ol'shanskii and Sapir \cite{OS2001}, but it would again require dropping the consideration of the isoperimetric function from \cite{OS2001}.

 Shoenfield's textbook \cite{Shoenfield} in Mathematical logic does not cover Group theory in its main body, but it contains a remarkable \textit{Appendix} touching decision problems in groups.
-In particular, it presents a very interesting modification of the proof for Higman's theorem.
-The notion of benign subgroups from \cite{Higman Subgroups of fP groups} is replaced in \cite{Shoenfield} by benign isomorphisms, benign subsets and benign subgroups, and then the main passage from recursion to groups is done by means of Principal Lemma on p.\,330.
+In particular, it presents an interesting modification of the proof for Higman's theorem.
+The notion of benign subgroups from \cite{Higman Subgroups of fP groups} is generalized in \cite{Shoenfield} to benign isomorphisms, benign subsets and benign subgroups, and then the main passage from recursion to groups is done by means of Principal Lemma on page 330.

-The proof of Higman's theorem can be simplified using the S-machines introduced by Sa\-pir.
-The embedding theorem in \cite{BORS2002} is not easy to prove, but it is because this paper has other objectives, also.
-Dropping from \cite{BORS2002} everything used for estimating the isoperimetric function, it is possible to get a briefer argumentation for Higman's theorem.

-An even simpler proof can be obtained from \cite{OS2001}, but it would again require dropping the consideration of the isoperimetric function from this work.